Potherca/TLDR/Flaws in scrum and agile by Giles Bowkett/index.md

 ### The Good

-The valid points I could salvage from the article are 4 score.
+The valid points I could salvage from the article are 5 fold.

 The "Scrum" vocabulary is flawed beyond repair and should be avoided.
 Even if one were to use the scrum methodology, the vacabulary is misleading and best